SteamInputWiki/SteamInputWiki/chapter-2/bs1_directional_pad_input_style.md

 a dpad and the back of the controller being where the buttons are.
 From there you tilt the controller in the direction of where the button would be.

-The settings for this mode are as follows:
+## Shared Settings

+Unless otherwise noted, these settings are available to all input devices

 ### Bindings